AkshyaKC/BI-Data-Analyst-Interview-Q-A/README.md

-# BI-Data-Analyst-Interview-Q-A
+# Data & Business Intelligence Analyst Interview Questions and Answers
 This repository features a comprehensive collection of Data Analyst and Business Intelligence Analyst interview questions, along with detailed solutions tailored to various companies.
+The questions have been sourced from LinkedIn posts shared by experienced Data Analyst mentors and industry experts, and the solutions have been thoughtfully curated by me.